October is Education Month

 What are the responsibilities of a shop steward?
 What rights and authority do I have?This course is an opportunity for stewards to learn about key principles of good stewardship and UFCW 1518’s member engagement model.
 Participants will gain more clarity around their rights and responsibilities as union stewards and will be introduced to tactics to solve common workplace problems.
 Members will leave with an increased understanding of the work of their union and how their role is critical to our fight for fairness at work.

 - To be a shop steward AND

-- to have never attended a Shop Steward Fundamentals OR Advanced Shop Steward class before.
+- To have never attended a Shop Steward Fundamentals OR Advanced Shop Steward class before.

 Health & Safety Essentials

-Keeping everyone safe at workIn this two-day course, Health & Safety committee members and stewards will learn more about their rights and responsibilities for keeping everyone safe at work.
-The course will revolve around exploring workers’ four key health & safety rights: the right to refuse unsafe work, the right to know about potential hazards, the right to participate in OHS activities, and the right to no discrimination.
+Keeping everyone safe at workIn this course, Health & Safety committee members and stewards will learn more about their rights and responsibilities for keeping everyone safe at work.
+Training will revolve around exploring workers’ four key health & safety rights: the right to refuse unsafe work, the right to know about potential hazards, the right to participate in OHS activities, and the right to no discrimination.
 Participants will leave the course with a variety of resources and checklists to better address any safety concerns at work.

 - To be a steward OR Health & Safety Committee member AND to have never attended a Health & Safety Essentials course before.